Search Results for " accessibility "

 Accessibility experts Léonie Watson and Rakesh Paladugula offer pragmatic advice on how to help accessibility become an integral part of design.
 From keyboard navigation, to the use of colors, ARIA, design documentation and more, they covered what designers need to be aware about to build more inclusive products.

 Accessibility is often overlooked in the initial stages of product design, mistakenly relegated as an issue to be “fixed” later.
 It’s also still assumed as solely a developer’s responsibility.
 However, effective accessibility is the collective responsibility of the entire team, including designers.
 Many accessibility problems can be anticipated and already eliminated during the design phase.
 As a designers, you have the power to influence product roadmaps by advocating for accessibility, accessibility features, making a significant impact!
-Workshop Dates I’m preparing …
+Workshop Dates for 2024 …

 Accessibility for designer: where do I start?